 If you were able to add 3/7 harmony using this principle, then you are ready to start grooving by going to Step 3!
-If you need additional help constructing seventh chords, then you will want to explore my course on Diatonic 7th Chord Exercises.
+If you need additional help constructing seventh chords, then you will want to explore our course on Diatonic 7th Chord Exercises.

 Step 3: 4-On-The-Floor

 You’re on a roll!
 Can you believe that you don’t have to add any more notes to make this arrangement sound amazing?
 All you have to do now is adjust the feel to make it swing.
-I do this using a technique called “4 on the floor.”
+You can do this using a technique called “4 on the floor.”
 4-On-The-Floor is an accompaniment pattern that uses all quarter notes in the left hand.
 (However, you’ll want to be sure not to play the left hand too heavy.)

 Did you know you can download the sheet music to this lesson at the bottom of this page when you are logged-in with your membership?
 A great way to develop your proficiency is to transpose simple songs like “Ode To Joy” into various keys.
 This Quick Tip has a companion Smart Sheet Music for Piano With Jonny members that is transposable into any key with a single click.

 Want to learn other styles?
 We also have several courses that explore “Ode To Joy” in different styles.
 Learning a song in different styles is a great what to learn what makes each style unique.
-Consider the following courses: Ode To Joy in 3 Jazz Styles 1 (Level 2), Ode To Joy in 3 Jazz Styles 2 (Level 3), and Ode To Joy (Level 3)—stride piano style,
+Consider the following courses: Ode To Joy in 3 Jazz Styles 1 (Level 2), Ode To Joy in 3 Jazz Styles 2 (Level 3), and Ode To Joy (Level 3)—stride piano style.

 More Free Lessons